Court Appointed Special Advocates

 - The goal of a CASA volunteer is to help the court to secure a safe and permanent home for every child

 For more information about the Court Appointed Special Advocate (CASA) program, please contact Jennifer Fuss at 301-663-0011 ext.
 118 or visit the National CASA website.
-If you are interested in becoming a Court Appointed Special Advocate (CASA) volunteer, please fill out and submit the CASA Volunteer Application Form.
+If you are interested in becoming a Court Appointed Special Advocate (CASA) volunteer, please fill out the CASA Volunteer Application Form online here.